openeuler-mirror/openEuler-portal/app/en/faq/index.md

     1. Use `pip3` for some dependencies: `pip3 install tensorflow-estimator==2.12.0 keras==2.12.0 protobuf==3.20.3`
     2. Use `yum` for other dependencies: `yum install python3-termcolor python3-future python3-numpy python3-six python3-astunparse python3-google-pasta python3-opt-einsum python3-typing-extensions python3-wrapt python3-h5py python3-grpcio python3-absl-py python3-flatbuffers python3-gast`
 4. Use `yum` to install related packages, for example, `yum install python-keras-rl2`.

+### 33. Does openEuler support Btrfs, bcachefs, and ZFS?

+openEuler currently supports Btrfs but it's worth noting that Btrfs support may change in the future due to relatively low user engagement.
+If you have feedback or suggestions, consider subscribing to our kernel SIG mailing list at kernel@openeuler.org [here](https://mailweb.openeuler.org/postorius/lists/kernel@openeuler.org/) to share your thoughts.

 <p style="margin-top:32px">